 It's kind of hard to believe that there was a time before wireless networks.

 Definitely.
 But AMS has always been ahead of other companies in terms of deploying technology.
-When we started, there is no internet like the internet we know today.
+When we started, there was no internet like the internet we know today.
 It was probably just used in some top tier universities.
 When it began to come into the public eye, we jumped right on.
 We were one of the very first companies to have a website.
 That was back in 1994 or ‘95.
 At that time, there was no email.
 We were also one of the first companies to start using email.